-I chose this to forgive any unevenness on my quilt.
+I chose a 2-inch wide bias tape to forgive any unevenness on my quilt.
 I chose black because I didn't want the navy color to "almost but not quite" match the denim.
 One side of the fold is wider than the other side of the fold.
 Place the wide side on the bottom and stitch along the edge on the narrow side, which is now on the top of your fabric.
 Like a little sandwich.
 At the corners, just create a mitre on the fly—you don't need to cut and re-sew.
-Just tuck and sew. wide bias tape
+Just tuck and sew.

 You'll know you were successful when you get an email with a photo of your memory quilt in use during a Berlin winter.
 I guess a quilt can be warm in more ways than one.